Answered By: Learning Engagement

 Harvard Business Review Digital Articles

-If you're searching for access to a case listed on their website, be aware Alkek Library is not provided access to all cases through the subscription through the database Business Source Complete (BSC).
+If you're searching for access to a case study listed on their website, be aware University Libraries is not provided access to all cases through the database Business Source Complete (BSC).

 HBR only adds content into the BSC database that can be used for coursework as part of our agreement.
 There are some cases, but not all cases are included.
 If it is not in the database, it cannot be used as part of our agreement.
 There is no way to tell without searching for each item.
 This material can not be requested via Interlibrary Loan.

-If any faculty member would like to use something in Harvard Business Review that is not in the BSC database they will need to:
+If any FACULTY would like to use something in Harvard Business Review that is not in the BSC database they will need to:

 Related Topics